-Establish cooperation and regular exchange with the R&I projects that are and will be funded under the Climate-neutral and Smart Cities Mission Work Programme in order to identify complementarities, avoid potential overlaps and ensure synergies where relevant, to the benefit of the participating cities.
-This collaboration should be formalised through a Memorandum of Understanding with the relevant projects and initiatives;
+Establish cooperation and regular exchange with the R&I projects that are and will be funded under the Climate-Neutral and Smart Cities Mission Work Programme in order to identify complementarities, avoid potential overlaps and ensure synergies where relevant, to the benefit of the participating cities.
+This collaboration should be formalised through a Memorandum of Understanding with the relevant projects and initiatives.

-Maintain the structures for the completeness check of potential CCC submissions by mission-minded cities;
+Provide support to the completeness check of potential CCC submissions by Mission-minded cities.

-Carry out reviews of CCC iterations submitted by Mission cities and report findings and recommendations to the Commission;
+Carry out reviews of CCC iterations submitted by Mission cities and report findings and recommendations to the Commission.

-Ensure delivery of the 2030 objectives and provide for longer term sustainability of the tools and the portal developed beyond the grant, and help ensuring the path towards climate-neutrality by 2050 for Mission-minded cities;
+Ensure delivery of the 2030 climate neutrality objectives and provide for longer-term sustainability of the developed tools and the portal beyond the grant, and help ensuring the path towards climate neutrality by 2050 for Mission-minded cities.

-Foster collaboration between cities and (local) industry to engage relevant actors in climate-neutrality efforts, building on the work of the Intelligent Cities Challenge (ICC), notably on Local Green Deals and capacity building tools, such as a Blueprint on Local Green Deals; the EU Academy on Local Green Deals; the Cities Guide on reskilling of local workforce; the Renovation wave in practice; and the Tech4Good marketplace with over 180 labelled digital and clean tech solutions deployed in cities.
+Foster collaboration between cities and (local) industry to engage relevant actors in climate neutrality efforts, building on the work of the Intelligent Cities Challenge (ICC).

-Expand synergies with other initiatives such as the Covenant of Mayors and the Green City Accord,;
+Expand synergies with other initiatives such as the Covenant of Mayors and the Green City Accord.

 Ensure appropriate continuation and reinforcement – in a Cities Mission context – of the services and support offered by the Smart Cities Marketplace, especially catering for small and mid-sized cities as well as Mission-minded cities: